This post is intended to help new users of Xert understand what Improvement Rate is and how to use it.

 Let’s get started…

-Simply put, IR sets the rate at which Xert increases your Training Load (TL).
+Simply put, Improvement Rate sets the rate at which Xert increases your Training Load (TL).
 Sounds logical, but what is Training Load?
 The name says it all…it’s how much training you’re doing.
 To get a little more technical, it’s a rolling and exponentially weighted (i.e. it puts more value on recent workouts than older ones) average of your daily XSS.
 Remember, your XSS takes into account the number of hours you train as well as the difficulty of your training (for example, a very hard 1 hour workout could have a higher XSS than a 2 hour easy workout).
-XSS is based on your Fitness Signature determined and maintained by Xert’s constant analysis of your data.
+XSS is based on your Fitness Signature determined and maintained by Xert’s constant analysis of your power data.

 Before we get to tips on how to use it, let’s make sure you know how to change it!